-He is not remembered on Radcliffe on Trent Memorial or on Holme Pierrepont Memorial.
+He is not commemorated on Radcliffe on Trent Memorial or on Holme Pierrepont Memorial.

 Age eight, at school living with father Henry 49, a blacksmith, mother Mary Ann, 43, and seven siblings: sisters Ellen 19 (no occupation), Emma 13, Alice 6, both at school and Ethel 4, brothers Frederick 17, a blacksmith’s apprentice, Thomas 15, employed as a farm labourer and Albert 10, at school.
 The family were living at Holme Lane, Holme Pierrepont.

 Age eighteen, was a boarder at Warp Mill, Linby, Notts living with Ralph Mills 75, Sarah Mills 71, Lucy Morley, their granddaughter age 13 and another boarder William Whitehead.
 He was working as a groom (domestic).

 Edward Wheatley’s occupation was motor driver, domestic servant.
 He was either in service at or visiting the home of George Vere Monckton–Arundell, 8th Viscount Galway (1882-1943), Serlby Hall, Bawtry, Nottinghamshire.
 The house had 45 rooms.

 Henry Wheatley, Edward’s father 69, was now a widower, still working as a blacksmith and living with his daughter Ethel 24, housekeeper, at Holme Lane in the parish of Radcliffe on Trent.
 His brother Thomas, who also fought in the war as a member of the Army Service Corps, was living with his wife and children in Radcliffe on Trent and working as a blacksmith.